Gabroz4/k-homelab/README.md

 ## Highlights

-What makes this more than a pile of `kubectl apply`:

 - **Pure GitOps.** Flux reconciles the entire cluster from this repo.
 Nothing is applied by hand; `main` *is* the cluster state.
 A GitHub webhook triggers instant reconciliation.
 - **Secrets never live in Git.** Every credential is pulled at runtime from **Bitwarden Secrets Manager** via External Secrets.
 The repo only ever references secret *keys*.
 - **One-command secret rotation.** A full rotation runbook lives in the `Taskfile` — tunnel tokens, the Cloudflare API token, Postgres passwords (with live `ALTER USER`), MinIO credentials, Grafana admin, and the Flux webhook HMAC.